dirklo/chart-library-lab/README.md

 ## Artist Class:

 Upon initialization, artists objects will take in a name string as an argument, and set it as it's own `@name` variable.
-They will also initialize a `@songs` local variable, set to an empty array, to keep track of that artist's song list.
+They will also initialize a `@songs` instance variable, set to an empty array, to keep track of that artist's song list.

 The `#song_titles` method will return an array of this artists song titles